NikhilKalloli/Java-3D-Renderer/README.md

 - Initializes a `JFrame` with sliders for horizontal and vertical rotation.
 - Uses a `JPanel` (`renderPanel`) as the main rendering area.
+- The resulting window would be resembling this:

 ![](https://github.com/NikhilKalloli/Java-3D-Renderer/blob/main/assets/wrapper-setup.png)

 ### 2. `Triangle` and `Vertex` Classes